NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/tools_interface.rst

 Tool Interface's hardware specific Parameters
 **************************************************

-These parameters are specific to the hardware version (ned, one or ned2).
+These parameters are specific to the hardware version (Ned, One or Ned2).
 This file comes in a different version for each hardware version, located in a directory of the hardware version name.

 .. list-table:: tools_params.yaml